nilejohnson/email-preview-sfmc-api/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Acknowledgments

-- Special thanks to the Salesforce Marketing Cloud community for their insights and support.
-- Gratitude to various online forums, including Stack Overflow and blogs, for providing valuable information.